 Concierge Stateroom (Disney Cruise Room for 6 or 7)

 Talk about luxurious.
 These fancy Disney Cruise line staterooms have a separate bedroom area, private balcony and have their own private lounge area that is packed with cold water and snacks.

 This extra space is great for big families who aren’t easily confined to one small room.

 The private lounge gives you a quiet space to get away (without having to be far from your own stateroom).

 - Split bathrooms (in most staterooms) and privacy curtain between bed & bunks

 - FREE H20 Plus toiletries (soap, shampoo, conditioner & lotion)

 - Housekeeping services twice a day (morning; typically before lunch & evening turn down service)

-*When trying to determine which cruise fits in your budget, you may find that there is only a small price difference between the inside cabins and those with a balcony on the Disney Dream & Fantasy ships while a much larger price difference between that on the Magic & Wonder regardless of number of nights or destination.
+*When trying to determine which Disney Cruise fits in your budget, you may find that there is only a small price difference between the inside cabins and those with a balcony on the Disney Dream, Fantasy & Wish ships while a much larger price difference between that on the Magic & Wonder regardless of number of nights or destination.